ropitz/sparc_teaching/exercise1final.md

 dataset to identify similarities; are specific ceramic manufacturing techniques identifiable?).

-1. First, open Meshlab.
+1. First, open MeshLab.
 Import the STL files for PH_2 -- you can either do this by selecting 'Import Mesh' from the File dropdown menu, the icon for 'Import Mesh' on the toolbar, or by hitting Ctrl+I. Import both BostonFingerprints2014_STL_ph2_001 and 002.
 Your screen should look like this.

-![A screenshot of Meshlab with the two files comprising the 3D model of PH_2 imported.](https://github.com/ropitz/sparc_teaching/blob/master/Numbered%20for%20individual%20upload/Exercise%201/Ex%201%20PH%201.PNG?raw=true)
+![A screenshot of MeshLab with the two files comprising the 3D model of PH_2 imported.](https://github.com/ropitz/sparc_teaching/blob/master/Numbered%20for%20individual%20upload/Exercise%201/Ex%201%20PH%201.PNG?raw=true)

 2. On the left, you can view the 3D model.
 Note the two lines and